-Furthermore, the Cash Accounting Scheme cannot be used for certain transactions, including transactions in which:
+Furthermore, the Cash Accounting Scheme cannot be used for certain transactions.
+For example:

-- The payment terms are longer than six months.
+- Transactions with payment terms longer than six months.

-- Goods are imported from within the EU.
+- Goods which are imported from within the EU.

-- Goods are moved outside of a customers warehouse.
+- Goods which are moved outside of a customer's warehouse.

-- A VAT invoice has been raised in advance.
+- VAT invoices which have been raised in advance.